Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Context

 Standard methods for indirect comparisons such as the Bucher method,\cite{bucher1997results} a special case of network meta-analysis, allow for the use of ALD and estimate the $A$ vs.~$B$ treatment effect as:

 where $\hat{\Delta}_{AC}$ is the estimated relative treatment effect of $A$ vs.~$C$ (in the $AC$ population), and $\hat{\Delta}_{BC}$ is the estimated relative effect of $B$ vs.~$C$ (in the $BC$ population).
 The estimate $\hat{\Delta}_{AC}$ and an estimate of its variance can be calculated from the available IPD.
 The estimate $\hat{\Delta}_{BC}$ and an estimate of its variance may be directly published or derived from aggregate outcomes made available in the literature.
 As the indirect comparison is based on relative treatment effects observed in separate RCTs, the within-trial randomization of the originally assigned patient groups is preserved.
-The within-trial relative effects are statistically independent of each other; hence, their variances are simply summed to estimate the variance of the $A$ vs. $B$ treatment effect.
+The within-trial relative effects are statistically independent of each other; hence, their variances are simply summed to estimate the variance of the $A$ vs.~$B$ treatment effect.

 Standard indirect comparisons assume that there are no cross-trial differences in the distribution of effect-modifying variables.
-That is, the relative treatment effect of $A$ vs.~$C$ in the $AC$ population (indicated as $\Delta_{AC}$) is assumed equivalent to the treatment effect that would occur in the $BC$ population\footnote{In fact, standard ITC methods do not typically specify their target population explicitly (whether this is $AC$, $BC$ or otherwise), regardless of whether the analysis is based on ALD or on IPD from each study.\cite{manski2019meta}} (denoted $\Delta_{AC}^*$), --- throughout the paper the asterisk superscript represents a quantity that has been mapped to a different population; for example, in our case, the $A$ vs. $C$ treatment effect in the $AC$ population is mapped to the population of the $BC$ trial.
-It is worth noting that, throughout the text, when referring to the $AC$ and $BC$ ``populations'', we are in fact referring to the $AC$ and $BC$ study samples.
-In other contexts, these are viewed as samples of the populations.\cite{imbens2015causal} In our context, the trial samples represent the populations, i.e., one assumes that the sampling variability in their descriptive characteristics is ignored.\cite{phillippo2016nice}
+That is, the relative treatment effect of $A$ vs.~$C$ in the $AC$ population (indicated as $\Delta_{AC}$) is assumed equivalent to the treatment effect that would occur in the $BC$ population\footnote{In fact, standard ITC methods do not typically specify their target population explicitly (whether this is $AC$, $BC$ or otherwise), regardless of whether the analysis is based on ALD or on IPD from each study.\cite{manski2019meta}} (denoted $\Delta_{AC}^*$), --- throughout the paper the asterisk superscript represents a quantity that has been mapped to a different population; for example, in our case, the $A$ vs.~$C$ treatment effect in the $AC$ population is mapped to the population of the $BC$ trial.